The Documentary

 Gender equality: male, female

-The Hand of Justice documentary is inspired by Chef’s Table, that amazing series.
-It is a series of portraits about such justice leaders.
+The Hand of Justice documentary a series of portraits about justice leaders.
 Each portrait shows his or her justice craftsmanship.

 A former constitution writer and chief justice